GlizzmnDEV/AdvancedCrosshairOverlay/.github/README.md

+Legit could not have done any of this without Kestral being a god.
+W Kestral for allowing me to do this and helping along the way.

 # Advanced Crosshair Overlay

 This mod allows you to build/overlay your own custom crosshair (or any image you want) over the game.